Play Therapy in Tampa, St. Petersburg & Sarasota

 We also offer specialized services for toddlers, pediatric clients, and preteens who benefit from a modified and developmentally appropriate support.
 Play therapists (child therapists trained in play therapy) meet children where they are developmentally, as many young children do not possess cognitive skills.

-What Happens During a Kids Play Therapy Session Near Me?
+What Happens During a Kids Play Therapy Session?

 Before meeting the child, the therapist will meet with the parents or guardians to learn more about the child and to explain play therapy.
 A Pediatric play therapist can also work with the parent to help support the guardian with emotional and behavioral challenges in the home and school settings.
 The clinicians role includes helping to improve parenting skills to support the work being done with the child in addition to strengthening the treatment.

-Each session is guided by a certified play therapist who is trained to
+Each session is guided by a play therapist who is trained to

 Observe the child’s patterns in play